Gatteber/todo-app/README.md

 RETURN functions/const that you want to use.
 EXPORT the top level module
 IMPORT the top level module to next doc and all RETURNED functions will be available.
+When you use @use, must import to all files (consider using @forward? in next project)

+console.log(buttonitem.classList == "nav-add active");
+This returns true - so, check for the classlist and render the correct button from the corresponding module(?)